elo33011/netascode_campus_design/design.md

 - Access switches are the EVPN VTEPs (Loopback0 mgmt + Loopback1 VTEP-source); core/agg are pure L3 underlay transit with no VTEP config
 - WAN routers have no interfaces: list of their own — a filter (wan_peer_binding) reconstructs their local port/IP by cross-referencing the physical model and peer IPs
 - Two normalization filters do the heavy lifting: one merges wan/core/agg's routing block and access's evpn_vtep block into one common shape; another matches an IP to the device that owns it
+- Core routers double as L2VPN EVPN route reflectors — a single evpn_route_reflector: true flag per core is all the model states; a filter (evpn_rr_peers) derives the full peering scheme from that plus the existing failure_domain grouping (RR mesh between cores, route-reflector-client from each access-VTEP to its own FD's two cores) — no manual peer lists needed
 - Schema: [logical-topology.schema.json](schemas/logical-topology.schema.json)

 [Endpoint Service](models/endpoint%20service.yaml)